Digital Pathways Out

 When I started talking and writing about these agents, as in this article in 2003, I called sims “digital twins”, a phrase that highlights their software nature, and the idea that the best ones will have detailed models of our past conversations, values, and personality making them so predictive that they will be able to whisper in our ear, completing our sentences for us when we have a “tip of the tongue” experience, just like two human twins who grow up together.
 They’ll also be able regularly quiz us all all the things we’ve learned that we don’t want to forget.
 So they’ll be a lot like our software twin.
 But some folks prefer the butler or secretary or agent metaphor instead, and think twin is a creepy word, true though it may be.
 Realizing that STEM compression will require us to come up with a faster and simpler phrase, I shortened it to “digitwins” and “cybertwins” for a few years.
 Early this year I realized the word sim, short for simulation, is sufficient.
 Author Robin Hansen prefers “Ems”, short for emulation.
 Facebook’s new smart agent, M, may be tip to that view.
 But I think sim is the best word to describe these systems.
 It is nearly as short as Em, and a much better known word than emulation.
 It reminds us of The Sims games, which are great examples of simple agents.
 So personal sim, or just sim is I think the best word for the smart personal software agents that many of us will be using and increasingly relying on in coming years.
 We’ll see if it sticks.

 Whatever we call them, I think sims, and the biologically-inspired machine intelligence that makes them work, will be the single most useful and socially important software invention humanity will see in the next fifty years, by far.
 Sims are how we’ll keep our increasingly technological society manageable to us, and our democracies focused on human concerns.
 Step by step, purchase by purchase, initiative by initiative, tomorrow’s digitally empowered voters seem likely to move us back to a more equitable world.
-Not into socialism, by a long shot, but toward much more representative and technically productive social democracies.
-We shall see, as they say.
+I don’t think we’ll ever see the reemergence of socialism, thank goodness, but with increasingly useful personal sims, I can now see how we will create far more representative and productive social democracies, in the exciting and abundant years ahead.